Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Related work

 \subsection{Low-level vision tasks}

-The goal of low-level vision tasks such as denoising, super-resolution, deblurring and inpainting is to recover a sharp latent image from an input image that has been degraded by the inherent limitations of the acquisition systems (\ie~sensor size, depth of field or light efficiency).
+The goal of low-level vision tasks such as denoising or super-resolution is to recover a sharp latent image from an input image that has been degraded by the inherent limitations of the acquisition systems (\ie~sensor size, depth of field or light efficiency).
 In the past decade, there have been significant improvements in low-level vision tasks, and recently deep learning-based techniques have especially proven to be powerful systems.

-With the help of inductive bias~\cite{cohen2016inductive}, convolutional neural networks (CNNs) with a pixel-wise photo consistency loss~\cite{li2016deep, zhang2018generalized, zhong2021pixel} are adopted.
-To mitigate the issue on inter-pixel consistency on CNNs, generative adversarial networks (GANs)~\cite{goodfellow2014generative, zhu2017unpaired, karras2019style, liu2021pd, wang2021real}-based methods are proposed to produce visually pleasing results with perceptual losses~\cite{johnson2016perceptual, fuoli2021fourier, suvorov2022resolution} based on high-level semantic features.
-Nowadays, a vision transformer (ViT)~\cite{dosovitskiy2020image, liu2021swin, caron2021emerging, chen2021pre} has been used to capture both local and global image information by leveraging the ability to model long-range context.
+With the help of inductive bias~\citep{cohen2016inductive}, convolutional neural networks (CNNs) with a pixel-wise photo consistency loss~\citep{li2016deep, zhang2018generalized, zhong2021pixel} are adopted.
+To mitigate the issue on inter-pixel consistency on CNNs, generative adversarial networks (GANs)~\citep{goodfellow2014generative, zhu2017unpaired, karras2019style, liu2021pd, wang2021real}-based methods are proposed to produce visually pleasing results with perceptual losses~\citep{johnson2016perceptual, fuoli2021fourier, suvorov2022resolution} based on high-level semantic features.
+Nowadays, a vision transformer (ViT)~\citep{dosovitskiy2020image, liu2021swin, caron2021emerging, chen2021pre} has been used to capture both local and global image information by leveraging the ability to model long-range context.

 Such approaches have shown good progress with structural details.
-For regularization, adding robust penalties to objective functions~\cite{tibshirani1996regression, xu2010l1,loshchilov2017decoupled, de2022learning} suppresses high-frequency components, and hence the results usually provide a smooth plausible reconstruction.
-However, those constraints often suffer from severe overfitting to noisy labels and are sensitive to hyperparameters, which leads to a lack of model generality.
+For regularization, adding robust penalties to objective functions~\citep{tibshirani1996regression, xu2010l1,loshchilov2017decoupled, de2022learning} suppresses high-frequency components, and hence the results usually provide a smooth plausible reconstruction.